jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {% import 'post-macros.html' as macros %}

-Modern ASIC design differs to conventional software engineering in three fundamental aspects that require a somewhat different approach to project
+Modern chip design differs to conventional software engineering in three fundamental aspects that require a somewhat different approach to project
 development:

 - **Transformations and representations**.
-The creation of an ASIC design from a source-level representation through to a final GDSII description of the layout involves many stages of incremental transformations of the circuit and layout, and then incremental assembly of components into various subsystems
+The creation of a chip design from a source-level representation through to a final GDSII description of the layout involves many stages of incremental transformations of the circuit and layout, and then incremental assembly of components into various subsystems